There are surprisingly far fewer books on the French and Indian War than other American wars.

 In addition, many of these books also support Winston Churchill’s theory, which he wrote about in the third volume of his book The History of the English-Speaking Peoples, that the French and Indian War, which was a part of the Seven Years’ War, was actually the first world war because it featured many of the world’s most powerful countries battling each other around the world for the first time in history.

 It’s not surprising then that the subject matter has made for some very passionate and well-written books.
 The books on this list are considered some of the best books on the French and Indian War.
-They are best-sellers on the topic and all have either a four or five-star-rating on sites like Amazon and Goodreads.
+They are best-sellers on the topic and all have great reviews on sites like Amazon and Goodreads.

 Some of the books listed in this article cover the entire span of the war while others only focus on a specific time or place in the war.
 The list includes novels as well as nonfiction: